jcugnoni-heig/GRIPIT_Ohwaboo_simulations/README.md

 ### Why you might care

-Colleagues can tweak masses, magnet layouts, suspension stiffness/damping or acceleration profiles and immediately get an updated **“engineering pack”** (figures + KPIs) without touching the solver itself.
+You can tweak masses, magnet layouts, suspension stiffness/damping or acceleration profiles and immediately get an updated **“engineering pack”** (figures + KPIs) without touching the solver itself.

 ---